kallaway/100-days-of-code/r2-html-log.md

 **R2D12, January 28th, 2021**
 Worked on the Wikipedia clone page.
 Today I added the "clearfix" trick to improve the responsiveness of the thumbnails and also improved the layout a little.
 Used Absolute Positioning to make the navigation bar stick to the left and managed to make the Footer go to the bottom of the page using flex-wrap: wrap on the body.
 I am not really happy for having done it this way, but so far I don't know how to do it with Flexbox or Grid layouts yet.
 Also styled a bunch of sections and I think that the wikipedia clone is looking really well.
 I have to test its responsiveness thought.

+**R2D13, January 29th, 2021**
+Kept going with the Web Developer Bootcamp course, saw a video about CSS Transitions and created a simple site to experiment with a couple of properties.
+Also learned how to animate several individual elements at the same time when you hover above the container, and also that it is not a good idea to "transition: all".
+Also experimented a bit with transforms, skew(), perspective(), rotate(), translate(), and scale()